 Input the SEVIS number from your i20 document on the SEVIS Information page.

 Once you finish your application, click on review.
 You'llYou'll be able to review and edit details if necessary.
 After confirming whether your consulate details are correct, click on ''Sign and Submit''.

 Once you reach the ''Confirmation'' page, click on print confirmation and save it as a PDF for future printing.
 Come back to the previous page, email confirmation, and send the confirmation to your email address.

 You are done!

-Visa applicants, including children, are required to pay a non-refundable, non-transferable visa application fee, sometimes referred to as the MRV fee, before applying for a nonimmigrant visa.
+Before applying for a nonimmigrant visa, Visa applicants, including children, must pay a non-refundable, non-transferable visa application fee, sometimes referred to as the MRV fee.
 The visa application fee must be paid whether a visa is issued or not.
 The type of visa for which you apply determines the fee amount.
 The fee for an F-1 visa is $160.in USD and Rs.
 12160 in INR.
 Although fees are listed in U.S. dollars, payment must be made using local currency.

-Your visa application fee is non-refundable and you cannot transfer it to another person.
+Your visa application fee is non-refundable, and you cannot transfer it to another person.
 You will receive a receipt after paying the application fee.
-This receipt is valid for one year from the date of payment and allows you to schedule your interview at the U.S. Embassy or Consulate.
+This receipt is valid for one year from the payment date and allows you to schedule your interview at the U.S. Embassy or Consulate.
 You must schedule your interview while the receipt is valid, which means your interview must be booked within one year of paying your fee.
-If you do not schedule an interview within a year of payment then your receipt will expire, you will not be able to schedule an interview, and you must pay the fee again and begin the process anew.
-To start off, open this link and create a new profile.
+If you do not schedule an interview within a year of payment, then your receipt will expire, you will not be able to schedule an interview, and you must pay the fee again and begin the process anew.
+To start, open this link and create a new profile.

 Click on "New application/Schedule appointment"